Networks-Learning/hcml-seminar-2023/README.md

 - Acceptance notification: 02-11-2023
 - Topic selection: TBA

 Note: If you have any questions about the seminar, feel free to drop an email to one of the instructors.

 ## Course work

-As a student, you are expected to read a few research articles in one of the topics of human-centric machine learning and present an overview of the chosen topic.
+As a student, you are expected to read and present one research paper in one of the topics of human-centric machine learning and ask questions during the presentation of a different paper in the same topic by another student.
 There are various topics available for you to choose from; you can find more information in the "Available Topics" section below.
-To help with your presentation, an instructor will be assigned to supervise and provide advise.
+To help with your presentation, you will do a practice presentation in front of the instructions, where they will give you feedback.

 The presentations will be scheduled for 3-4 dates during the Winter semester.
 As a student, you are expected to attend all the presentations and actively engage in discussions.

 ## Available topics